Crime in New South Wales: Razor gangs

 In the 1920s there was a significant increase in organised crime activity caused in part by the prohibition of sale of cocaine by chemists under the Dangerous Drugs (Amendment) Act 1927, the prohibition of street prostitution under the Vagrancy Act 1905, the prohibition of off-course betting under the Betting and Gaming Act 1906.
 Around the same time, the government introduced 6pm lockout laws, known as the Six o'clock swill, under the Licensing Act 1916.
 Other drugs sold illegally included morphine and opium, the latter imported from Hong Kong and the Dutch East Indies.

 In the mid-1920s there were four major figures in Sydney organized crime, of whom two were women.
 These were Kate Leigh and Tilly Devine.
 Part of the reason was that the Public Offences Act 1908 had made it illegal for men to live off the earnings of prostitutes, but not for women.
 The two were on poor terms with each other.
 The third major figure was Phil 'The Jew' Jeffs, who was born in Riga.
 The final one was Norman Bruhn.
 The Crimes (Amendment) Act 1929 made the possession of a razor immediately preceding an arrest punishable by six months.

 1994 attack on Royalty

 1994, Charles III then Prince of Wales, visited Australia.
-He was giving a speech in Darling Harbour during the Australia day celebrations.
-David Kang ran up to the Prince and fired two blanks before falling onto the ground; he was arrested by many cops.
-The Prince was unhurt and was ushered off the podium.
+He was giving a speech in Darling Harbour during Australia Day celebrations.
+David Kang ran up to the Prince and fired two blanks before falling onto the ground; he was quickly arrested by the police.
+The Prince was not hurt and was ushered off the podium.